← Articles

 Secure your Google Maps API key by restricting it to your specific domains to prevent unauthorized usage.

 An unrestricted API key can be used by anyone who finds it, potentially racking up charges on your account.
-Let's lock it down to only work on your specific domains.
+Restrict it to your specific domains.

 Then from the main menu, navigate to APIs & Services → Credentials.